edovio/Open_Student_Book/CodeOfConduct.md

 ## THE SHORT VERSION

-The OpenStudentBook Project is dedicated to providing a small guide for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, or choice of text editor.
+The OpenStudentBook Project is dedicated to providing a brief guide for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, or choice of text editor.
 We do not tolerate the harassment of participants in any form.

 All communication should be appropriate for a professional audience including people of many different backgrounds.